kernt/ansible-role-neos/README.md

 # README.md
-# Ansible Role: Neos 0.1.x
+# Ansible Role: Neos

-An Ansible role that installs Acme 0.1.x on Debian 8.x
+An Ansible role that installs Neos CMS System

 ## Requirements

 If not Installed you need php cli .

 ## Role Variables